 San Francisco, California

-The outside of the Tanner home which is often shown as the establishing shot is a house located in San Francisco itself.
+The outside of the Tanner home, which is often shown as the establishing shot, is a house located in San Francisco itself.
 The exact location of the house is 1709 Broderick Street in Lower Pacific Heights.
-Interestingly enough a similar house was constructed on the Warner Brothers’ lot during the reboot of the series, but the makers stuck to using the older shots from the original series.
-Later, Jeff Franklin, the creator of the series, ended up buying the house and the new establishing shots were then comfortably filmed by the crew.
+Interestingly enough, a similar house was constructed on the Warner Brothers’ lot during the reboot of the series, but the makers stuck to using the older shots from the original series.
+Later, Jeff Franklin, the creator of the series, ended up buying the house, and the crew comfortably filmed the new establishing shots.

 Oahu, Hawaii